Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 FX came in about $50 million less of a headwind on revenue than we had expected, but was $0.01 more of a headwind on adjusted EPS due to transactional and non-operating FX losses in the quarter.
 However, despite the additional FX headwind on adjusted EPS, we were still able to finish $0.04 higher in Q2 than we had assumed at the midpoint of our previous guidance.
 This is due to excellent operational performance across the company, including strong volume and pull-through from our FEI electron microscopy business, so another quarter of very strong execution.

 Looking at our growth by geography in Q2, North America grew about the company average and Europe grew in the low single digits.
-Asia-Pacific grew in the high single digits, including mid-teens growth in China, and the rest of the world was flat this quarter.
+Asia-Pacific grew in the high single digits, including mid-teens growth in China, and rest of the world was flat this quarter.

 Turning to our operational performance, Q2 adjusted operating income increased 13% and adjusted operating margin was 23.3%, up 50 basis points from Q2 of last year.
 This 50 basis points of expansion was a result of good pull-through from our organic growth, driven by strong contributions from our PPI Business System and volume leverage.
 This was partially offset by unfavorable business mix, strategic investments, and foreign exchange.